switer/muxjs/README.md

 - **props** `Object` *[optional]* data structure as below:

     ```js
-    {
-        "propertyName": propertyValue
-    }
+    { "propertyName | keyPath": propertyValue }
     ```

 Set value to property by property's keyPath or propertyName, which could trigger change event when value change or value is an object reference (instanceof  Object).
-PropertyName shouldn't a keyPath (name string without include *[]* and *.* )
+PropertyName shouldn't a keyPath (name string without includes *"[", "]", "."* )
 ```js
 var list = new Mux({
     items: [{name: '1'}]